 Use contact cement to bond the laminated plastic to the underlying surface.
 After sanding the plyboard, apply the cement to both the surface and the laminate in order to form a strong bond.
-Apply the adhesive with a paint brush.
+Apply the adhesive with a paintbrush.

-Lay the sheets correctly on the first attempt in order to make the strongest surface, lay the sheets, and allow the cement to settle according the manufacturer’s instructions.
+Lay the sheets correctly on the first attempt in order to make the strongest surface, lay the sheets, and allow the cement to settle according to the manufacturer’s instructions.

 Once the laminate and the underlying surface have dried, position the completed laminate material using wooden strips and dowel rods which are spaced every 12-inches.